xxXLokiXxx/1340-project-pokemon-game/README.md

 ------

-Identification of the team member
-  Group member: Lo Lok Fung
+Done by Lo Lok Fung

 ## Game description and rules